YSah44/macrocreater/README.md

  Reverse Shell Base64 PowerShell Payload Generator for Office Documents and Macros

-This is a reverse shell payload generator written in Python by Yavuz Sahbaz.
-It generates a PowerShell base64 encoded command-line payload that connects to a specified IP address and port.
+This is a reverse shell payload generator written in Python by Y S. It generates a PowerShell base64 encoded command-line payload that connects to a specified IP address and port.

 ## Usage